 Cinnamon, aniseed, cloves, ginger, and fennel seed, ground together to make one of the many variations of Chinese five-spice powder, may sound like an odd combination in conjunction with chocolate.
 Not so.
 The blend adds a mysterious, subtle, appealing flavor to this moist, light chiffon cake.–Elinor Klivans

 Chiffon cakes bake in a large, ungreased tube pan.
 This allows the cake to climb up the sides of the pan and remain there while it cools.
-(I once greased a pan by mistake.
-The cake rose extremely high, then slid down the pan and collapsed as soon as it came out of the oven.
+(Don’t grease your pan by mistake.
+The cake will rise extremely high, then slide down the pan and collapse as soon as it comes out of the oven.
 Avoid nonstick tube pans for the same reason.)
-Chiffon cakes then cool in the pan while turned upside down so they do not collapse under their own weight.
+Chiffon cakes then cool in the pan while turned upside down so they don’t collapse under their own weight.
 Although delicate when warm, chiffon cakes are quite sturdy once they cool.